 For each month:

 Compute the new account balance for the end of that month.
-This requires adding the minimum monthly investment to the old account balance and applying interest.
+This requires adding the monthly investment to the old account balance and applying interest.

 Print the balance for the end of that month.

 Finally, print out the result statement with the total amount paid and the amount earned through interest.